Tofacitinib Citrate (Xeljanz)

 Tell Your Rheumatology Provider

-Updated February 2022 by Senada Arabelovic, DO, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated April 2025 by Pankti Reid, MD, MPH, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.